 Renewable energy provides Americans with jobs, clean air, and energy security.
 However, the continued growth of this burgeoning industry depends upon the expansion of the U.S. electric transmission grid.
-Americans increasingly recognize the benefits of using renewable energy and are now demanding that we capitalize on the opportunities made possible by a clean energy economy.
 While the United States has some of the best renewable resources in the world, they are predominantly located in remote areas.
 The challenge lies in transporting the energy generated from these resources to communities that need the power—a challenge Clean Line Energy is working to solve.